kramerkyle/School_District_Analysis/README.md

 Replacing the ninth grade scores elicited
 - Math and Reading Scores by Grade to show a NaN value for Thomas High School.
 - Scores by School Spending to be lower within the $630-644 category.
-- Scores by School Size to (Medium)
+- Scores by School Size did not appear to change given the formatting of the numbers.
-- Scores by School Type to (Charter)
+- Scores by School Type did not appear to change given the formatting of the numbers.

 # Summary
-In closing, the four most drastic changes to the school district analysis after reading and math scores haves been replaced are:
+In closing, after replacing the reading and math scores from Thomas High School with NaNs in the School District Analysis, our results changed.
+Specifically, we saw downward pressure on grades for Thomas High School and data sets that involved it.
+We saw a marginal decline occur within grades in the Scores by School data frame.
+Comparing schools by grade level, we see "nan" populate within the data frame, giving confidence that the appropriate scores were removed from the analysis.
+Finally, not all numbers visibly changed because of the formatting of the numbers.
+Within School Size and School type, results were formatted with either one or no decimal, and this choice will cause the nuance of the change to escape detection.